 Business Identification Signs

 If you want to replace existing business signs with new signs, a Sign Copy Change Permit (PDF) is required from the Planning Division.
 This applies if the existing signs were legally installed with permits and the new signs comply with the City’s sign code, the Sign Copy Change Permit can be issued over the counter.

 Banners are typically prohibited signs in Morgan Hill, except that banners may be permitted at the opening of a new business or for promotional events with prior approval of a Banner Permit (PDF) from the Planning Division.
 Banners may only be approved for a total period not exceeding 60 days if the business is new and does not have an existing business identification sign; or not to exceed 10 days within any 90-day period for temporary promotional events.
 Banners cannot exceed twice the allowable sign area for building attached signs permitted for the business frontage.

 Please note that there are many prohibited signs, the Sign Code outlines permitted and prohibited signs.

 Renovating an Existing Building

 If you’re planning to locate your business in an existing building but want to make physical improvements to the inside and/or outside of the building, you may need to secure permits and/or design review approval first.
 Contact the Building Division to determine if a Tenant Improvement Permit or other permit is required.
 Contact the Planning Division to determine the level of design review required for any exterior improvements and if proposing a change of use, whether the use is allowed or if a use permit is required.

-It is recommended that you also contact the Public Works Department for applicable Impact Fees.
+It is recommended that you also contact the Engineering Land Development for applicable Impact Fees.
 Depending on the extent of the renovation, approvals from outside agencies such as Santa Clara County Fire Department and South County Regional Wastewater Authority (SCRWA) Pretreatment Program may also be required.